mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Introduction

 C/C++ is used widely for high performance, number crunching, and gaming projects.
 For example in computational fluid dynamics (CFD) codes millions of times equations are solved on millions of mesh nodes to simulate a few seconds in real life.
-However, An unoptimized code can run 10, 100, or 1000 times slower.
-There are many tips and tricks on optimizing a code but simply mastering pointers is an important step in writing efficient code.
+However, An unoptimised code can run 10, 100, or 1000 times slower.
+There are many tips and tricks on optimising a code but simply mastering pointers is an important step in writing efficient code.
 Here, I try to mention some important characteristics of pointers that help you design your code better.